AnfegoB/BigInt/README.md

 ### Motivation

-This class should be viewed as an extension of the usual C++ signed integer types, except that your class will allow signed integers of unlimited range - limited only by the computer's memory.
+This class should be viewed as an extension of the usual C++ signed integer types, except that this class will allow signed integers of unlimited range - limited only by the computer's memory.

 ### Contents